Weather Closing Information for Staff

 - Individual employees should evaluate their routes and exercise appropriate judgment when making a decision as to whether to report for work or not.
 Supervisors should be receptive to requests for time off from persons designated as non-emergency support services.

 How We Communicate about Closures

-- The University will send general announcements via text to those who have registered for the notification service at alert.uconn.edu and to the media.
+- Campus closures, class delays, and emergencies are decided by and communicated by the University.
+The University will send announcements regarding campus closures, delays, and emergencies via email to all with a uconn.edu email account.
+In addition, the University will send a text to those who have registered for the notification service at alert.uconn.edu and to the media.

 - A general announcement banner may appear on the Law School website pages.